 How to Apply

-Students interested in applying to be the student trustee should complete the application form which includes a brief essay addressing their interest and credentials to be the student trustee.
+Students interested in applying to be the student trustee should complete the online application which includes a brief essay addressing their interest and credentials to be the student trustee.
 Applicants should be able to show proof of community service hours and/or participation in a student club or organization.